saikiransripada/saikiransripada.github.io/_posts/2015-11-24-get-the-file-extension-in-php.md

 ---
 layout: post
 title: Get the file extension in PHP
-date:       2015-11-24
 summary: A simple function to get the extension of a file.
 Meet pathinfo().
+permalink: /get-the-file-extension-in-php/
+date: 2015-11-24 18:01:27 +0100
 categories: php
-permalink:  /get-the-file-extension-in-php/
+hide_summary: true
 ---

 A simple function to get the extension of a file.
 Meet [pathinfo()](https://php.net/pathinfo){:target="_blank"}.